Android SDK

 PARTICIPANT_LEFT

-Broadcasted when a participant has joined the conference.
+Called when a participant has left the conference. data contains the following information:

 ENDPOINT_TEXT_MESSAGE_RECEIVED